CalebBertrand/fullstack_dev_roadmap/roadmap.md

 ## Important Tools To Know About

+Random technologies, tools, or data structures that you'll probably run into.

 **Containers** - See Docker documentation.
 It's essentially a very lightweight virtual machine.
 Great for running programs in parallel that have conflicting dependencies and making sure everyone on the team can run the apps regardless of their system.

 **Hashing Methods**